kaascevich/Brainflip/Docs/Bugs.md

 - [ ] App crash after selecting all and typing

 ## Squashed
-- [X] Highlighting the current instruction is nonfunctional
+- [x] Highlighting the current instruction is nonfunctional
-- [X] Epilepsy warning needed when running large programs
+- [x] Epilepsy warning needed when running large programs
-- [X] Many views don't update when they should
+- [x] Many views don't update when they should
+- [x] Settings button doesn't appear in alert for array underflow